Tattoo (Van Halen song)

 "Tattoo" is the first song and single from the album, A Different Kind of Truth, from American rock band Van Halen.
-The single was released online and to radio stations January 10, 2012.
-It was their first single to be released on Interscope Records.
+The single was released online and to radio stations on January 10, 2012.
+It was the band's first single to be released on Interscope Records, the first single to feature new bassist Wolfgang Van Halen — Eddie's son — and the first to feature original lead vocalist David Lee Roth since "Hot for Teacher".

 History

-The song's structure is based largely on a song entitled "Down in Flames", which was written in 1977 and played live by Van Halen during their club days as well as their first world tour in 1978.
+The song's structure is largely based on "Down in Flames", written in 1977 and performed live by Van Halen during their club days and their first world tour in 1978.
 When the band decided to cover Clint Ballard Jr.'s song "You're No Good" for their second album, Van Halen II, they incorporated the intro from "Down in Flames" as the intro to their arrangement.

 A version of the song was worked on during the aborted 2001 reunion with Roth according to Ray Luzier.

 "Tattoo" became Van Halen's first single to chart on the American Billboard Hot 100 in 17 years, and their 23rd overall.